GainorB/MaskOFF/readme.md

 1. Guest: A user that is not signed into the platform.
 2. Member: A user that is signed into the platform.
 3. System: The set of business logic that defines the platform.

 **Stories**
-1. As a **GUEST**, I can learn more about the application by going to Learn More.
+1. As a **GUEST**, I can learn more about the application by going to "Learn More".
 2. As a **GUEST**, I can browse the application and see other members listings.
     * Can use filters to narrow down their search for a specific item
     * Filter Categories